jiy016/Recipe-Rating-Analysis-Prediction/README.md

   frameborder="0"
 ></iframe>

-Next, we wanted to see if the number of steps of a recipe affects the rating.
+Next, we wanted to see if the number of steps (`n_steps`) of a recipe affects the average rating (`average_ratings`).
 It appears that as the number of steps goes up, the average rating goes up as well.
 Possibly, people are spending more time to make better meals.

 <iframe
   src="assets/bivariate_steps_rating.html"